Visual Hands

 Interaction Designer

 Telehealth enables remote medical activities through electronic communication, from video consultations to heart monitoring.
-As healthcare advances, patient complexity increases, adding strain on nurses who must integrate more data analysis into their workflow.
-This project, in collaboration with Philips Healthcare and Norrlands Universitetssjukhus (NUS), explores a telehealth collaboration tool to ease this burden.
-The goal is to enhance teamwork between bedside and remote nurses, allowing more time for direct patient care
+As patient complexity grows, nurses face more data challenges.
+Collaborating with Philips Healthcare and NUS, we designed a tool to support teamwork between bedside and remote nurses, featuring patient prioritization and communication log.
+The system aims to build trust and improve communication for better patient care.

 Patient Monitoring